WHAT IS MYOFASCIAL RELEASE.. AND WHAT IS IT GOOD FOR?

 Effect of a 10 minute MFR session on the RIGHT chest & shoulder of this client.
 Notice that his shoulder is now much closer to the table on the right than the left.
 One of the goals of MFR is to release restrictions that cause poor posture, forward posture and to correct overall anatomical misalignment.
 The result is a true release of long-held tension, increased ROM and better posture

-MFR is a truly PAIN-FREE type of bodywork that is focused on releasing long-held tension (fascial restrictions) in the body.
+MFR IS NOT MASSAGE THERAPY.
+However, it is a PAIN-FREE type of therapy focused on releasing long-held tension (fascial restrictions) in the body.
 When these restrictions are present, you can feel stiff, limited in movement or tight.
 The goal of MFR is to release those fascial restrictions, restoring proper overall musculoskeletal function to the body, improving ROM, as well as correcting posture.

-DO YOU HAVE AN AREA ON THE BODY THAT IS ALMOST ALWAYS TIGHT, EVEN AFTER A GREAT MASSAGE?
+DO YOU HAVE AN AREA ON THE BODY THAT IS ALMOST ALWAYS TIGHT, EVEN A COUPLE OF DAYS AFTER A GREAT MASSAGE?

 ARE YOUR SHOULDERS UP TO YOUR EARS?